Lectures on LHC Physics: Higgs physics

+One ansatz for the distribution of any number of radiated jets is motivated by soft photon emission off a hard electron.
+In Section~\ref{sec:qcd_multiple} we derive the \underline{Poisson distribution} in the numbers of jet which follows in the soft limit.
+If we for now assume a Poisson distribution, the probability of observing exactly $n$ jets given an expected $\bar{n}$ jets is Note that this probability links rates for exactly $n$ jets, no at least $n$ jets, \ie it described the exclusive number of jets.
+The Poisson distribution is normalized to unity, once we sum over all possible jet multiplicities $n$.
+It defines the so-called exponentiation model.
+We consistently fix the expectation value in terms of the inclusive cross sections producing at least zero or at least one jet,

 This ensures that the inclusive jet ratio $\sigma_1/\sigma_0$ is reproduced by the ratio of the corresponding Poisson distributions.
-In Section~\ref{sec:qcd_solve_dglap} we will see why such inclusive cross sections for the production of a certain final state together with an unspecified number of jets is an appropriate observable.
-Only in Section~\ref{sec:qcd_ckkw} we will actually be able to formulate observables for final states with a fixed number of jets.
-Including this expectation value $n_0$ into Eq.(\ref{eq:mjv}) returns a veto survival probability of $\exp(-\sigma_1/\sigma_0)$.
+Including this expectation value $\bar{n}$ into Eq.\eqref{eq:mjv} returns a veto survival probability of $\exp(-\sigma_1/\sigma_0)$.
 This comes out roughly as 88\% for the weak boson fusion signal and as 24\% for the $t\bar{t}$ background.
-For the signal-to-background ratio this is an increase by a factor three.
+For the signal--to--background ratio this implies a three-fold increase.

-An alternative model starts from a constant probability of radiating a jet, which in terms of the inclusive cross sections $\sigma_j$, \ie the production rate for the radiation of at least $j$ jets, reads
+An alternative model starts from a constant probability of radiating a jet, which in terms of the inclusive cross sections $\sigma_n$, \ie the production rate for the radiation of at least $n$ jets, reads